Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteer work or internships
+- Include any relevant experience you have gained through volunteering or through internships

-- Highlight any accomplishments or responsibilities you held during these roles.
+- Be sure to highlight any accomplishments or responsibilities you took on in these roles.

 References: